Flink SQL¶

 In a pure Kafka integration architecture, such as Confluent Cloud, the data lifecycle follows these steps:

-• Data is processed using SQL statements.
+- Data is processed using Flink SQL statements.

-Materialized GROUP BY or JOINS Dangerously Stateful, keep an internal copy of the data related to the query
+Materialized | GROUP BY | Dangerously Stateful, keep an internal copy of the data related to the query |

-Temporal time windowed operations, interval joins, time-versioned joins, MATCH_RECOGNIZE Stateful but contrained in size
+Temporal | Time windowed operations, interval joins, time-versioned joins, MATCH_RECOGNIZE | Stateful but constrained in size |

 As elements are stored for computing materialized projections, it's crucial to assess the number of elements to retain.
 Millions to billions of small items are possible.
 However, if a query runs indefinitely, it may eventually overflow the data store.
 In such cases, the Flink task will ultimately fail.